taminomara/yuio/CONTRIBUTING.md

 To build docs, you'll need to install a latest [`VHS`] release.
 If you run linux, [`sphinx-vhs`] will download the binaries for you, otherwise you will have to install it yourself.
-Note that you're running WSL or other system that doesn't have a browser, you might need to install additional packages:
+Note that if you're running WSL or other system that doesn't have a browser, you might need to install additional packages: